centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 ### Create the appmetrics.pm file

-The `appmetrics.pm` will contain your code, in other words, all the instructions to:
+The `appmetrics.pm` file will contain your code, in other words, all the instructions to:

 - Declare options for the mode
-- Connect to run.mocky.io over HTTPS
+- Connect to **run.mocky.io** over HTTPS
-- Get the JSON from the '/v3/6e45073b-068a-40d3-a2c3-31b1ebd54dc9' endpoint
+- Get the JSON from the **/v3/6e45073b-068a-40d3-a2c3-31b1ebd54dc9** endpoint
-- Extract information and format it to be compliant with Centreon
+- Extract information and format it to be compliant with Centreon.

 Let's build it iteratively.

-> Important notes: function (sub) names must not be modified.
+> Important note: function (sub) names must not be modified.
 For example, you cannot
 > choose to rename `check_options` to `option_check`.

 #### Common declarations and subs

 ```perl
 # Path to your package. '::' instead of '/', and no .pm at the end.